-- 21.8.
+- 21.7A.
+Advertising material of a clearly sexual nature may not be used to promote non-adult services. - 21.8.
 Adult services must not contain references that suggest or imply the involvement of children. - 21.9.
 Promotions for adult services must not appear in publications or other media specifically targeted at children. - 21.9A.
 Under no circumstance may promotional material for an adult service which itself contains material of a clearly sexual nature, or indicates directly, or implies that the service is of a sexual nature, be presented to children.
 For the avoidance of doubt, this includes any marketing material appearing in applications that are not restricted to adults, and which children may therefore access. - 21.10.
 Members may not offer adult content which is classified as XX or X18 by the Film and Publication Board, or which has not yet been classified but which would likely be classified as XX or X18.